CfSOtago/GREENGridData/docs/README.md

  * Occupant time-use diaries (focused on energy use)

 ----
-## Data
+## Data archives

+Check that the versions of the reports match the version of the data you have access to.

+### Version 1 - August 2018

 Access to the data:

  * Link to anonymised data archive (when live via [ReShare](http://reshare.ukdataservice.ac.uk/))

-## Documentation

-Check that the versions of the reports match the version of the data you have access to.

-### Archive version 1

 Details:

  * [Research data overview](overviewReport_v1.0.html) report;